kingreza/Swift-Observer/README.md

 }
 ````

-So we added an observer property to our mechanic.
+We add an observer property to our mechanic.
 Next we changed the definition of our status property to executes our observer's propertyChange method when its value is set.

 in Swift willSet and didSet are used to execute specific code before and after a property is changed. <a href="https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Properties.html">For more info click here</a>.